-In 2022, I joined the Citizen Lab at the Munk School of Global Affairs as a Doctoral Fellow, working on issues at the intersection of cybersecurity, democracy, and human rights.
+Previously, I was a Doctoral Research Fellow at the Citizen Lab in the Munk School of Global Affairs working on issues at the intersection of cybersecurity, democracy, and human rights.
+My research focused mainly on digital transnational repression and disinformation campaigns by authoritarian states.

 Dissertation